What is the Manufacturing Execution System (MES)?

 1. Operations/detailed scheduling: Depending on the resource capacity and priority, scheduling, sequencing, and timing of the activities enhance the performance.

-3. Dispatching production units: Monitoring and managing the real-time production data flow for calculating the adjustments in production dispatching.
+3. Dispatching production units: Monitoring and managing the real-time production data flow to calculate adjustments in production dispatching.

 4. Document control: Management of documents such as work instructions, standard operation procedures (SOP), drawings, batch records, etc.